google/gops/README.md

 additional information such as the current stack trace, Go version, memory stats, etc.

+Diagnostics features are only supported on Unix-like systems for now.

 ### -stack
 Prints the stack trace for the process identified with the specified PID.